Does Birth Control Pills Delay Menopause?

 What are the different options for birth control?

 Women may opt for birth control pills.
 There are other choices as well.
 These include skin patches, hormonal injections, vaginal rings, and IUDs.
 There are barrier methods, like sponges, condoms, cervical caps, and diaphragms, that block the sperm from reaching the egg.
+However, barrier methods do not prevent pregnancy as effectively as other birth control methods do.

 Conclusion